Super Hack Override: A Quick Mobile Card Game

 In the end, my opponent played this fantastic combination of cards which ultimately forced me to play a government hack from my hand without my consent.
 This had me up to four government hacks which placed me in hacker jail.
 Without that move I would have won needing a simple two more points to win.
 It was a marvelous execution of actions.

 Super Hack Override is an interesting quick action card game for a healthy amount of players.
 I do find the card types don’t make for much to do being the best cards are government cards while the rest of directly interactive actions.
-However, I love that the game is designed for mobility, being able to play it anywhere with or without a table.
-The pacing is not bad I do find the experience could get a bit messy.
-I do like that there is a great focus on strategic moves being there are a lot of opportunities to trick players or gamble plays to try to send players to hacker jail.
+In fact, a lot of the cards of the exact same thing.
 I do find a lot of the action cards help drag the games length which isn’t a bad thing.
-But there is also, nothing wrong with multiple playthroughs of a short game.
+But there is also, nothing wrong with multiple play throughs of a short game.

 You will like this game if you’re on the hunt for a quick mobile card game about hacking and is directly interactive.